 - Missing or having shorter naps (despite being very tired)

-A sleep regression can occur at any point during your child’s early years but it will usually coincide with your baby reaching big developmental milestones around the ages of:
+A sleep regression can occur at any point during your child’s early years but it will usually coincide with your baby reaching big developmental milestones.
+Therefore, the common sleep regression ages are:

 A rare sleep regression, but definitely one that can happen… The 6 month sleep regression can be a nightmare for new parents as your baby goes through a growth spurt, so make sure you’re prepared with a solid sleep schedule and bedtime routine.

-The 8 month sleep regression occurs when your baby is going through significant physical and brain developments such as learning to crawl, cruise, walk as well as taking a leap in language development.
+The 8-month sleep regression occurs when your baby is going through significant physical and brain developments such as learning to crawl, cruise, and walk as well as taking a leap in language development.

-Between 9 to 13 months, babies will start standing up and around the one-year mark, some may even take their first tentative independent steps.
+Between 9 to 13 months of age, babies will start standing up and by the 1-year mark, some may even take their first tentative independent steps.

 Reaching big milestones can cause temporary sleep problems which in this case can trigger a 12 month sleep regression.

-An 18 month sleep regression in toddlers is most commonly attributed to your toddler’s newfound independence.
+Toddler sleep regressions occur around the 18 month mark and are most commonly attributed to your child’s newfound independence.

 How Long Do Sleep Regressions Last?